adithyarao3103/Schwinger-Model/readme.md

 [Jupyter Notebook](vqe_gs_schwinger.ipynb)

+Entanglement entropy, which quantifies the amount of entanglement (correlation) in a multipartite system, is a very good indicator of phase transitions.
+It is minimal at regions that are far from phase transitions, and increases as one approaches the critical value of the parameter, with it being maximum at the critical parameter.
+Therefore, one can approximately obtain the ground state as a (separable) product state, for regions far away from the critical point.

+In this section, we variationally obtain the product state that best approximates the ground state for a given set of Hamiltonian parameters, and quantitatively observe quantities like particle density, order parameter and entanglement entropy, and also quantify the overlap between the variationally obtained product state and the exact state, and also the ground state energy difference for different parameters.

-In this approach, we use variational method to obtain the closest _product state_ to the ground state of the Schwinger Model.
-To do so, we parameterize each spin-lattice site by three angles $\theta_x$, $\theta_y$ and $\theta_z$ and obtain the ground state of the Schwinger Model by minimizing the energy of the system.
+To obtain the approximate ground state, we parameterize each spin-lattice site by three angles $\theta_x$, $\theta_y$ and $\theta_z$ and obtain the ground state of the Schwinger Model by minimizing the energy of the system.
 The variational parameters are optimized using the adam method.

->[!Important]
+> [!Important]
 > This method approximates the ground state using only 3N parameters, where N is the number of sites in the lattice, which is a massive improvement over exponential number of parameters required to exactly describe the state.
-We see that the ground states are approximated to a very good degree by the product states, indicating that the ground state has very less entanglement.
+We see that the ground states are approximated to a very good degree by the product states, indicating that the ground state has very less entanglement, except for critical points.
 > This method fails for systems whose ground state is a highly entangled state, in which case the Tensor Network methods produce better results.
 > The presented method is equivalent to representing the ground state by a Matrix Product State (MPS), with bond order D=1.
-Therefore, as expected, the entanglement entropy is zero.
+Therefore, as expected, the entanglement entropy of the state obtained in the variational method is zero.

-The experimental protocol and results are presented in the paper by Kokail et al.: https://www.nature.com/articles/s41586-019-1177-4
+The experimental results are presented in the paper by Kokail et al.: https://www.nature.com/articles/s41586-019-1177-4

 ### Gradient Calculation for optimization algorithm